Favour-DBA/Repository-name-sql-performance-dashboard/README.md

   Reports how indexes are being used.
 Helps you detect underutilized or unnecessary indexes.- *index_usage_stats.sql*
   Reports how indexes are being used by queries.
 Helps detect underutilized or unnecessary indexes by analyzing user_seeks, user_scans, user_lookups, and user_updates.
 ## Screenshot of Index Usage Query
+The output below shows a real-time execution of our index usage script in SQL Server Management Studio (SSMS).
 ![Index Stats Screenshot](images/index_stats_success.jpeg)
   * Query Used*:
   ```sql